-We measured the angular separation between the peaks of surface brightness of two "warmspots" for each WAT on the FIRST radio maps at 1.4 GHz.
-Then we converted the angular separation into physical distance in kpc, so defining their linear size: $d_w$ .
-In Fig. 9 we show the relation between the $d_w$ and the WAT radio power.
-The low number of WATs, coupled with functional biases in the relations used to compute $d_w$ and the radio power, prevents us from evaluating a correlation between these two parameters, however there is an hint that high radio power
+We measured the angular separation between the peaks of surface brightness of two warmspots for each WAT on the FIRST radio maps at 1.4 GHz.
+Then we converted the angular separation into physical distance in kpc, thus defining their linear size: d_w .
+In Fig. 9 we show the relation between the d_w and the WAT radio power.
+The low number of WATs, coupled with functional biases in the relations used to compute d_w and the radio power, prevents us from evaluating a correlation between these two parameters; however, there is a hint that high radio power WATs do not produce warmspots closer to the radio core with respect to low power ones.